Marcell Ozuna Preview, Player Props: Braves vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have the 16th-ranked team ERA across all MLB pitching staffs (4.20).
+- The Dodgers have the 17th-ranked team ERA among all MLB pitching staffs (4.21).

-- Dodgers pitchers combine to surrender 157 total home runs at a clip of 1.2 per game (to rank 14th in the league).

-- In his last time out on Saturday against the Boston Red Sox, the left-hander threw six innings, allowing six earned runs while surrendering eight hits.
+- The righty's most recent time out came on Tuesday against the Arizona Diamondbacks, when he threw six innings, surrendering four earned runs while giving up seven hits.

-- In 20 games this season, the 27-year-old has put up an ERA of 4.41, with 9.1 strikeouts per nine innings.
-Opponents are batting .244 against him.
+- The 24-year-old has a 4.00 ERA and 8.1 strikeouts per nine innings across 16 games this season, while allowing a batting average of .236 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.